Average Hotel Cost Per Person Per Night in the USA (2026)

 When Do Hotel Prices Peak During the Year?

-Understanding when hotel prices peak throughout the year can greatly impact your travel budget.
-Seasonal trends reveal that summer, particularly June, July, and August, sees the highest demand, driving prices up.
+Understanding when hotel prices peak throughout the year can help you protect your travel budget.
+In many U.S. destinations, summer, especially June, July, and August, brings higher demand and higher nightly rates.

 How Do Events Affect Hotel Prices?